 Is your family having lamb or veal for Easter this year?
 Are you painting eggs or doing an Easter egg matches with real eggs?
 If so, then you should know the truth about the babies that were murdered for your food and entertainment

-Despite the propaganda put out by religions, there is no kind way to murder an innocent being.
-Halal is a painful way to die for animals, and has even been banned in some countries like Denmark for causing unnecessary pain to the animals.
-Halal slaughter involves hanging the animal upside down, then slitting their throat as the animal takes seconds and even minutes to bleed out.
+There is no kind way to murder an innocent being.
+The slaughter involves hanging the animal upside down, then slitting their throat as the animal takes seconds and even minutes to bleed out.
 Imagine how painful it would be for you if someone slit your throat.
 The animal feels that same pain.

 Celebrating Easter does not have to bring harm, cruelty, suffering, exploitation and death to animal